 According to Upwork's Future of Workforce Pulse Report released in December 2020, a snapshot of the COVID-19 pandemic after nine months indicates that 41.8% of the American workforce works fully remote.
 In addition, managers participating in the report expect that a large share of those workers will continue to work remotely in 2021 and the near future.
 Coming to terms with the communications issues involved with remote workers is not a choice; it is an essential element of success.

-To learn more about team collaboration and communication for your organization, please click on the Microsoft Teams logo below for a free consultation from CallTower:
+To learn more about team collaboration and communication for your organization, please click below for a free consultation from CallTower: